UBC-MDS/DSCI522-2425-39-FMJ/CONTRIBUTING.md

 abide by its terms.

 ### Attribution
-These contributing guidelines were adapted from the [tiffany breast cabcer prediction project] (https://github.com/ttimbers/breast-cancer-predictor/blob/0.0.1/CONTRIBUTING.md)
+These contributing guidelines were adapted from the [tiffany breast cancer prediction project] (https://github.com/ttimbers/breast-cancer-predictor/blob/0.0.1/CONTRIBUTING.md)